 Toggle: English / Spanish

 Hemoglobin is a protein in red blood cells that carries oxygen.
-A blood test can tell how much hemoglobin you have in your blood.
+The hemoglobin test measures how much hemoglobin is in your blood.

-How to prepare for the test
+How to Prepare for the Test

 No special preparation is necessary.